 Internal Auditing Office reviews the results of internal control self-assessment performed by each department and subsidiary to ensure the quality of the executions.
 In addition, Internal Auditing Office consolidates the assessment results for the Board of Directors to evaluate the overall efficiency on the existing internal control systems before issuing the Internal Control System Statement.

-Acer acknowledges the importance to comply with all applicable laws and regulations related to its business operations in all countries in which it operates, this includes compliance with global requirements in regards to filing timely and accurate tax returns subject to relevant laws and regulations.
+Acer fully recognizes the importance of complying with all applicable laws and regulations related to its business operations in the countries in which it operates, this includes compliance with global regulations on filing timely and accurate tax returns subject to relevant laws and regulations.